-Below is a statement about the writing center that you can copy and paste into your current syllabus or add to your D2L site.
+Below is a statement about the Writing Center that you can copy and paste into your current syllabus or add to your Canvas page.

 The OU Writing Center welcomes all writers and does not discriminate on the basis of race, gender, religion, sexual orientation, gender identity, age, marital status, veteran status, or disability.
 We consider difference to be a seed for learning, writing, and a just society.